Skip to main content

 If you can't see the Virtual Model option, select the See more button to see a full list of the AI tools.
 Select Virtual Model from there.

-4. Select a clothing photo to upload.
+4. Choose a clothing photo to upload.

 Stage 2: Tell Photoroom what you want